RufengXiao/ADMM_CPT/README.md

 ## Code
 In order to run this software, you must install Gurobi 11.0.0 from https://www.gurobi.com/downloads/gurobi-software/.
 This code can be run in Matlab R2023b.

-In order to run the comparison experiment properly, since its code is written in Python, we recommend referring to `scripts/README.md`.

 This directory contains the folders `src`，`scripts`，`data` and `results`:
 * `src`: includes the source code of the paper.
 This folder is organized as follows:
   * `src/coefficients_generating.m`: the code for generating the weights $a_i$ and $b_i$ in the paper.